 Kate offers our clients more than ten years of project experience, with special expertise in community, sport, and recreation projects and a strong interest in streamlining day-to-day design and construction processes through BIM implementation.
 A graduate of Dalhousie University School of Architecture, prior to moving to Vancouver she worked with offices in Paris, Oslo, Dublin, and her home province, Alberta.

 Maxim is a member of The American Institute of Architects and holds registration with the State of Texas.
 He brings over ten years of architectural experience with a variety of built local projects and planning of complex international projects in Europe and throughout Asia.
 Maxim’s passion lies in the advocacy for architecture and communities that are as culturally diverse as they are ecologically sustainable.
-His recent work has been focused on the analysis of urban development to derive opportunities for affordable housing in Vancouver.
 In his spare time, Maxim enjoys making art including several Public Art Installations in Canada and Scandinavia.

 Intern Architect AIBC